-One of the exciting changes coming this year is the launch of Asian Food Fest’s Secret Menu booth, featuring unique Asian food from home chefs and aspiring food entrepreneurs.
-This is a special chance for foodies to get a taste of a homecooked Asian meal from local amateur chefs who are excited to share the food they grew up with.
+Back by popular demand!
+The Secret Menu booth, featuring creative Asian food from home chefs and aspiring food entrepreneurs, returns to Asian Food Fest for the second time on May 13-14, 12-9pm in Washington Park.
+This is a special chance for foodies to get a taste of a homecooked Asian meal from local amateur chefs who are excited to share their culinary creations with the public.

 The term “Secret Menu” comes from a common practice at many Asian restaurants in America.
 These restaurants often have a separate hidden menu that isn’t offered to customers unless they ask for it.
-This menu tends to be more traditional and authentic, with the menu items typically written in the native language.
+These menus tend to be more traditional and authentic, with the menu items typically written in the native language.

-Similarly, the Asian Food Fest Secret Menu booth features “mom-and-pop” chefs and amateur cooks serving up authentic and unique dishes that might otherwise be hard to find in Cincinnati.
-We know that running your own booth and cooking for large crowds at a 2-day festival can be intimidating for first-timers — that’s why we’re helping our inaugural Secret Menu chefs with infrastructure and planning, so they can focus on cooking the foods that they love.
+With this concept in mind, the Asian Food Fest Secret Menu co-op program features “mom-and-pop” chefs and amateur cooks serving up authentic and unique dishes that might otherwise be hard to find in Cincinnati.
+Our team knows that running your own booth and cooking for large crowds at a 2-day festival can be intimidating for first-timers — that’s why we help our Secret Menu chefs with funding, infrastructure, and planning for the festival, so they can focus on cooking the foods that they love.

-The launch of the Secret Menu booth reflects Asian Food Fest’s overall mission to promote and highlight authentic and creative Asian cuisine in the region, and to encourage more individuals to contribute to Cincinnati’s growing Asian food scene.
+The Secret Menu booth reflects Asian Food Fest’s overall mission to promote and highlight authentic and creative Asian cuisine in the region, and to encourage more individuals to contribute to Cincinnati’s growing Asian food scene.

-See below for details about our Secret Menu chefs and the items they’ll be serving!
+See below for details about this year’s Secret Menu chefs and the items they’ll be serving each day!